andrew207/splunk/README.md

 # How to reset trial license

+* Delete all default indexes from disk
+* Delete all default apps from volumes
-Delete all your internal indexes `_*` from disk, then delete your docker image and redownload it.
+* Delete your docker image and redownload it.

 For unRAID users you can swap between `:latest` and `:version`, e.g. branches to force a redownload of the base image. `latest`/`master` will always have a corresponding `:version` available in DockerHub.

+You probably don't have to do all these things, but I've found it works consistently.

 # Known Issues